 By law, the real estate commission is negotiable.
 In most cases, you will only pay a percentage of the sales price when the home sells.
 Some real estate brokers may charge you a flat fee if the sales price is too low.
 Estimate 6% X sales price

-The home seller may be asked to pay a percentage of the sales price
+home seller may be asked to pay a percentage of the sales price or flat

 The closing attorney or settlement company will contact the municipality and request a "tax certification" letter.
 The "tax cert" as it is called, itemizes the real estate taxes on the home and whether any taxes are due or are paid in full.
 Cost varies, estimate $100 to be safe, but it is likely to be less.
 Call the local tax collector for exact cost.